Vijayachandra: Ghaznavids

 The Gahadavala inscriptions praise Vijayachandra using vague, conventional terms.
 According to them, the king swept away the world's suffering with tears from the eyes of Hammira's wife.
 "Hammira" (the Sanskritized form of Amir) refers to a Muslim general, possibly a subordinate of a Ghaznavid ruler.
 The Ghaznavid ruler could have been either Khusrau Shah or Khusrau Malik.
 The Ghaznavids had permanently lost Ghazna by their time, and were operating out of Lahore.
 Their attempts to expand eastwards may have brought them into conflicts with the Gahadavalas.
-The earliest extant inscription to mention this victory is from 1168 CE, so the battle definitely took place before this year.
-The Chahamana king Vigraharaja IV had captured Delhi by 1164 CE, and is believed to have expelled the Turushkas (Turkic people, that is, Ghaznavids).
-Therefore, the battle can probably be dated before 1164 CE.
+The earliest extant inscription to mention this victory is from 1168, so the battle definitely took place before this year.
+The Chahamana king Vigraharaja IV had captured Delhi by 1164, and is believed to have expelled the Turushkas (Turkic people, that is, Ghaznavids).
+Therefore, the battle can probably be dated before 1164.

 While fighting with the Ghaznavids, Vijayachandra may have ignored his western frontiers.
 This later resulted in a Sena invasion led by Lakshmana Sena.

 Description in Prithviraj Raso

 The historically unreliable Prithviraj Raso claims that Vijayachandra defeated Anangapala of Delhi.
 There is a possibility that Vijayachandra fought with Anangapala, the Tomara ruler of Delhi.
 However, there is no other authentic evidence to corroborate this claim.
-By 1164 CE, Delhi had been captured by the Chahamana king Vigraharaja IV.
+By 1164, Delhi had been captured by the Chahamana king Vigraharaja IV.

 The text further claims that he defeated the Bhola-Bhima of Pattanapura, that is, Bhima II of Patan.
-However, Bhima II of the Chaulukya dynasty ascended the throne only in 1177 CE, after Vijayachandra's death.
+However, Bhima II of the Chaulukya dynasty ascended the throne only in 1177, after Vijayachandra's death.
 Therefore, this claim is not accurate.

 The text also claims that Vijayachandra defeated Mukunda-deva, the Somavanshi king of Kataka.
 Mukunda was forced to conclude peace by marrying his daughter to prince Jayachandra; Samyukta was the issue of this marriage.
 This claim is also wrong, as the Somavanshi dynasty did not have any king named Mukunda-deva.
 Moreover, the Somavanshis had already been displaced by the Gangas before Vijayachandra's ascension.